LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Know issue in XSB 3.4.1: this version doesn't support static multifile predicates.
 This limitation may be fixed in later versions.

+The definition of the `as` operator used in Logtalk when declaring predicate (or non-terminal) aliases conflicts with the definition of this operator in XSB due to the use of a different priority.
+XSB uses this operator within `table/1` directives to represent tabling options.
+In practice there's only a conflict when, in the same `table/1` directive, more than one predicate is declared as tabled and/or when more than one tabling option is specified.
+This cases are not common, however.
+The workaround is to use parenthesis around the predicates and/or the tabling options.

 YAP 6.3.4 and later versions
 ----------------------------